kbauer-hhog/jss/docs/data/routes/guides/thinking-in-jss/developer-workflows/en.md

 These are things that front-end devs don’t typically have experience with, and some of these, like creating branch templates and editing layout on standard values, aren’t even possible from code-first.

 JSS import puts everything into `Project` - the point is to import everything into a reasonable starting point.
-However, once you switch to Sitecore-first, Sitecore devs are free to reogranize templates and components to be more Helix oriented.
+However, once you switch to Sitecore-first, Sitecore devs are free to reorganize templates and components to be more Helix oriented.

 So to reiterate, the recommendation is that if you’re using JSS for a multi-site project, include Sitecore developers into the team to handle the information architecture, and go Sitecore-first as soon as possible so that front-end devs are only responsible for the presentation code.